Dominican Republic literature: Dominican poetry

-In the 1970s, after the fall of the Trujillo regime, writers from the Generation of the Sixties emerged with Marcio Veloz Maggiolo, Ramón Francisco, René del Risco Bermúdez, Jeannette Miller and Miguel Alfonseca.
-In the same decade, and as a consequence of the April Revolution of 1965, the movement called Postwar Poets (or Young Poetry) was born, with Mateo Morrison, Andrés L. Mateo, Enriquillo Sánchez, Tony Raful, Alexis Gómez Rosa, Enrique Eusebio and Soledad Álvarez, among others.
+In the 1970s, after the fall of the Trujillo regime, writers emerged from the sixties generation with Marcio Veloz Maggiolo, Ramón Francisco, René del Risco Bermúdez, Jeannette Miller, and Miguel Alfonseca.
+In the same decade, and as a consequence of the April Revolution of 1965, the movement called Postwar Poets (or Young Poetry) was born, with Mateo Morrison, Andrés L. Mateo, Enriquillo Sánchez, Tony Raful, Alexis Gómez Rosa, Enrique Eusebio, and Soledad Álvarez, among others.

-In the 1980s a poetic movement appeared in various tendencies, shaking the literary establishment of the moment (the post-war disenchantment) and laying the foundations for a break (which did not occur immediately) with that generation.
-The movement led to the formation of groups such as the César Vallejo Literary Workshop: Juan Briján, José Mármol, Miguel Jiménez, Tomás Castro, Dionisio de Jesús, César Zapata, Leopoldo Minaya, Rafael García Romero, Evans Lewis, Juan Manuel Sepúlveda, Roberto Reyes, Marcial Mota, Julio Mercedes, Zaida Corniel, Irene Santos, Carmen Sánchez, Dulce Ureña, José Siris, Ylonka Perdomo, Josemon Tejada and many others.
+In the 1980s a poetic movement appeared that shook the literary establishment of the time, which was typified by post-World War Two disenchantment, and laid the foundations for a break with the earlier generation.
+These poets ignored the ideological and historical circumstances of the country, creating a poetry of thought and reflection on other topics such as philosophy, death, and the erotic.
+Among these poets were Leandro Morales, José Mármol, Plinio Chahín, Dionisio de Jesús, Médar Serrata, Víctor Bidó, and José Alejandro Peña, among others.
+This movement led to the formation of groups such as the César Vallejo Literary Workshop, which included Juan Briján, José Mármol, Miguel Jiménez, Tomás Castro, Dionisio de Jesús, César Zapata, Leopoldo Minaya, Rafael García Romero, Evans Lewis, Juan Manuel Sepúlveda, Roberto Reyes, Marcial Mota, Julio Mercedes, Zaida Corniel, Irene Santos, Carmen Sánchez, Dulce Ureña, José Siris, Ylonka Perdomo, Josemon Tejada, and many others.
+This period also saw the emergence of the poets of Y Punto, made up mainly of publicists, painters and poets, and of El Círculo Francisco Urondo, made up of León Félix Batista, Atilano Pimentel, Víctor Bidó, José Alejandro Pena, Juan de la Cruz, Nicolás Guevara, and Miriam Ventura.

-During this period, the poets of Y Punto (made up basically of publicists, painters and poets) and El Círculo Francisco Urondo, made up of León Félix Batista, Atilano Pimentel, Víctor Bidó, José Alejandro Pena, Juan de la Cruz, Nicolás Guevara and Miriam Ventura, emerged.
-Discussions and contrasts of place between some poets and others arose, and the Circle of Women Poets of the Dominican Republic was born, made up of Chiqui Vicioso, Carmen Imbert Brugal, among others.
+Contrasts arose between the more established poets and independent voices such as Sally Rodríguez and Martha Rivera-Garrido, leading to the identification of Feminine Poetry, the Poetry of the Crisis, and the Poetry of Thought.
+The Circle of Women Poets of the Dominican Republic was born, made up of Chiqui Vicioso and Carmen Imbert Brugal, among others.
+The distances and differences within and between these groups varied, with migration playing an important role as many poets dispersed and settled in Puerto Rico, Germany, and the United States, weakening some claques and closing others permanently.
+The second Circle of Women Poets of the Dominican Republic emerged, including poets such as Ángela Pena, Aurora Arias, and Marianela Medrano.

-The tendencies were varied, as well as independent voices of great quality, such as Sally Rodríguez and Martha Rivera-Garrido, the tendencies and the entire literary spectrum were united with their distances and differences, reaching the point of identifying feminine poetry, the Poetry of the Crisis and the poetry of Thought.
-Migration played an important role, because many poets dispersed and settled in Puerto Rico, Germany, and the United States, weakening some spaces and closing others permanently.
-Another group of important poets emerged, such as Ángela Pena, Aurora Arias and Marianela Medrano, who formed the second Circle of Women Poets of the Dominican Republic.
-Some poets of the 1990s included: Medar Serrata, Ramon Saba and Cesar Sanchez Beras.
-(Notable transitional poets from the late 1970s and early 1980s include José Enrique García and Cayo Claudio Espinal).
+José Enrique García and Cayo Claudio Espinal were notable transitional poets from the late 1970s and early 1980s, with the poets of the 1990s including Medar Serrata, Ramon Saba, and Cesar Sanchez Beras.
+Other transitional poets included José Enrique García, author of the book El Fabulador, and Cayo Claudio Espinal, creator of the Contextualist Movement and author of Utopía de los Relaciones, Banquetes de Aflicción, Comedio (Entre Gravedad y Rsa), Las Políticas Culturales en la República Dominicana, La Mampara and Clave de Estambre.
+Also transitional, Preeminencia del Tiempo appeared in 1993, characterized by an aesthetic and stylistic syncretism that integrated the classical canon with the various avant-garde schools.